 The Problem of Urartu

 Sargon II of Assyria inherited a serious problem when he came to the throne in 722 BCE: the neighboring kingdom of Urartu.
-Urartu lay in the foothills of the Taurus Mountains, only 30 miles (48 kilometres) from the Assyrian border, and had grown in power throughout the 13th to the 11th centuries BCE.
+Urartu lay in the foothills of the Taurus Mountains, only 30 miles (48 km) from the Assyrian border, and had grown in power throughout the 13th to the 11th centuries BCE.
 The Temple of Haldi, in the holy city of Mushashir in Urartu, had been an important pilgrimage center since the 3rd millennium BCE, and the offerings from kings, princes, nobility, and merchants filled its treasury.

 The Urartians had grown in wealth from trade and from caravans of pilgrims coming to visit Mushashir.
 To ensure continued prosperity, the Urartians continually tried to keep the lowlands around their kingdom under their control.
 From their fortress in the mountains, they continually raided and annexed territories in the lowlands.
 The Urartians were fierce warriors who bred some of the best horses in the region and raised them specifically for combat.